Kmeakin/mankalah/presentation/sem1.md

 3. Difference between player's chaining potential (moves that allow the player to have a second turn) and opponent's chaining potential
 4. Difference in seeds on each side (avoid starvation)

-These heuristics are used to evaluate the board at the depth limit, and to decide the order to search child nodes in the search.
+These heuristics are used to evaluate the board at the depth limit, and to decide the order to search child nodes.

 ---